 CAN I FREEZE GANACHE?

 Absolutely!
 This is a good dessert to make in advance.
-Just make sure to seal it good and tight to avoid freezer burn and funky freezer smells.
+Just make sure to seal it well to avoid freezer burn and funky freezer smells.

 WHAT HAPPENS IF MY GANACHE BREAKS?